 I found a few spots in the black, coarse sand at the bottom of the pool to dig my hands and feet in for maximum warmth.
 It felt like the world held it’s breathe for a moment.

-The only con of visiting this place: getting out of the warm water.
-When it was time to go, I used all my strength to bolt from the springs, dry off and change back into my cozies at lightning speed.
-I was grateful for the extra socks and hat that I had brought along for the ride back.
+When it was time to go, I used all my strength to bolt from the springs, dry off and quickly change back into my clothes at lightning speed.
+I was grateful for the extra socks and hat that I had brought along for the ride back because it was absolutely bitter!

 Riding home in the boat, it was around 10pm and we were safely stowed in the cabin.